lightning/bolts/01-messaging.md

 however, adding a 6-byte padding after the type field was considered
 wasteful: alignment may be achieved by decrypting the message into a buffer with 6-bytes of pre-padding.

+## Type-Length-Value Format

+In various places in the protocol we use a `tlv` format.
+This is always of form:

+* [`1`:`type`]
+* [`var_int`:`length`]
+* [`length`:`value`]

+The `type` byte is never 0 (in some circumstances this can indicate the termination of the `tlv` stream).
+The `length` field uses the bitcoin
+encoding: less than 253 are single-byte lengths, 253 is followed by a two-byte length, and 254 is followed by a four-byte length.
+255 is invalid.
+The `value` depends entirely on the `type` and context.

+### Requirements

+The sending node:
+  - MUST NOT set `type` to 0.
+  - MUST order `tlv` in ascending type, length and value.

+The receiving node:
+  - if `type` is unknown:
+	- if `type` is odd:
+		- MUST ignore the `tlv`
+	- otherwise `type` is even:
+		- MUST fail to parse the `tlv`

+### Rationale

+This format allows optional information in a backwards compatible manner while still allowing non-backwards compatible changes in future.

+The requirement on writers for ordering ensures a canonical ordering for any `tlv` stream; readers do not check this for simplicity and future flexibility (eg. we could change this rule in future).

 ## Setup Messages